pyeventsourcing/eventsourcing/README.md

 in the order in which they were stored, as a sequence of event notifications.
 Each of the event notifications has an integer ID which increases along the sequence.
-The `log` can be used to propagate the state of the application in a manner that supports deterministic processing of the application state in an event-driven systems.
+The `log` can be used to propagate the state of the application in a manner that supports deterministic processing of the application state in event-driven systems.

 ```python
 assert len(application.log['1,10'].items) == 2